 Here is another variation of a recipe I have shared before for easy crock pot southwestern chicken nachos.
 There have been two other variations I have tried and shared- crock pot creamy southwestern nachos and mango chicken over coconut rice.
-I saw a recipe for pineapple chicken recipe over at Mel’s Kitchen Cafe and modified it into a burrito recipe.
+I saw a recipe for pineapple chicken recipe over at Mel’s Kitchen Cafe and modified it into a recipe for pineapple chicken burritos.
 I also tried it on nachos without the rice and it also is yummy that way.

 - 6 fresh or frozen chicken breasts